Transfer Student FAQs

 How does the transcript evaluation process work?

 Upon receipt of official documents and transcripts, college-level course work from accredited colleges or universities is evaluated for transfer credit by a Prior Learning Assessment Advisor.
-Transfer credit is not awarded for courses that are remedial by definition of the transferring institution, or equivalent to remedial courses taught through Colorado Technical University.
+Transfer credit is not awarded for courses that are remedial by definition of the transferring institution, or equivalent to remedial courses taught through CTU.
 Transcripts and records presented for evaluation become part of the student’s permanent record.
 Students wishing to determine the receipt status of official transcripts may contact the Registrar’s Office for additional information.

 How are my prior college credits evaluated?